Linear sigma model with quarks and Polyakov loop in rotation: phase diagrams, Tolman-Ehrenfest law and mechanical properties: Comparison to Tolman-Ehrenfest law

 As the system undergoes a first-order phase transition, the above equation typically allows for three simultaneous roots.
 The physical solution must minimize the total free energy $F = \frac{\lambda}{4}(\sigma^2 - v^2) - h\sigma + F_q$, where the contribution from the quark sector $F_q$ can be computed by inserting the pressure $P_q = -F_q(\rho)$ given in Eq.~\eqref{eq_unb_T0} into Eq.~\eqref{eq:TE_Fq_aux}:

-Figure~\ref{fig:TE_unb}(b) shows the dependence of the critical chemical potential $\mu_c$ at which the chiral symmetry gets restored along with the mean-field value of the scalar condensate $\sigma_c$, computed above the phase transition, with respect to the Lorentz factor $\Gamma_R = (1 - R^2 \Omega^2)^{-1/2}$.
+Figure~\ref{fig:TE_unb}(b) shows the dependence of the critical chemical potential $\mu_c$ at which the chiral symmetry gets restored along with the mean-field value of the scalar condensate $\sigma_c$, computed after chiral restoration, with respect to the Lorentz factor $\Gamma_R = (1 - R^2 \Omega^2)^{-1/2}$.
 It can be seen that the scalar condensate $\sigma_c$ increases as $\Omega R$ becomes larger according to our Tolman-Ehrenfest prediction.